Canberra Community Composting

 Where to deposit

 The Hungry Composter is located at the south end of the Centre, near the car park entry.
-There is a signposted depository bin similar to your green bin next to to the fence entry.
+There is a signposted collection bin similar to your green bin next to to the fence entry.
+Collection bins are accessible 24/7.

 Please register with us before you start feeding the Hungry Composter.
 This helps us to manage the system, and makes it easier for us to service you.
 You can fill out our online form (click on the button below) or fill out a hard copy when you come to the garden.
 We are open business hours Monday to Thursday.